proxmox/proxmox-backup/docs/tape-backup.rst

 --ns  The namespace to backup.

-  If you only want to backup a specific namespace.
-If omitted, the root namespaces is assumed.
+  Used if you only want to backup a specific namespace.
+If omitted, the root namespace is assumed.

 --max-depth  The depth to recurse namespaces.

   ``0`` means no recursion at all (only the given namespace).
-If omitted, all namespaces are recursed (below the the given one).
+If omitted, all namespaces are recursed (below the given one).

 Restore from Tape